New Girl: Casting

 Movie actress and singer-songwriter Zooey Deschanel was in the process of developing an HBO show when she read the New Girl pilot script and responded to the material.
-The character of Jess was not specifically written for Deschanel, but the producers found it a great match and needed little fine-tuning.
+The character of Jess was not specifically written for Deschanel, but the producers found it a great match and adjusted it to better fit the actress.
 With the support from Fox, Meriwether wanted to make Jess a unique, interesting and funny female character that would have been the side character on other shows.
 Deschanel became a producer on the show and helped build the character, requesting to not play the classic wife character who would be ignored by the guys she tries to keep out of trouble.
 Meriwether's goal was to write about herself from an honest perspective, with Jess mirroring her at the start and later Deschanel until Jess turned into a "hybrid of me and Zooey, the writers, and the editor".
-Deschanel described Jess as a part of her, especially in regards to "the sort of enthusiasm and optimism" of her youth.
-She does not shy away from playing embarrassing scenes or being unattractive, and Kasdan said that "This show advocates for the attractive dork."
+Deschanel described Jess as a part of her, especially with regard to "the sort of enthusiasm and optimism" of her youth.
+She does not shy away from playing embarrassing scenes or being unattractive.
+As Kasdan said, "This show advocates for the attractive dork."
 Although Meriwether had always imagined the show as an ensemble show, Fox would later focus its first marketing push on Zooey Deschanel and gave the show the promotional tagline "Simply Adorkable."
+The show's tone evolved after critiques of Jess’s “adorkable” persona.
+Creator Elizabeth Meriwether addressed these concerns with episodes like “Jess and Julia,” which depicted Jess defending her quirky identity, deepening the character's development and the show's humor.

-With Kasdan's advice to cast good actors and write for them instead of shoehorning them into the other roles, Meriwether was prepared to deviate from her pitched characters during casting.
 Basing Nick Miller on a friend also surnamed Miller, she originally imagined Nick as the smartest one of the group who doesn't need to say that and thought of him as "the everyman one, who's stepping away and commenting on what all the crazy people are doing around him."
-She sent the New Girl pilot script to movie actor Jake Johnson, with whom she had enjoyed working on No Strings Attached.
-As he had never auditioned for a TV pilot, she guided him through the audition process.
-Casting was done mainly through chemistry tests, and Johnson auditioned with Max Greenfield, who impressed the producers in his first audition as Schmidt.
-The actors auditioning for Schmidt were more varied in appearance than those auditioning for Nick, and Johnson and Greenfield were initially worried that they looked too much alike.
-Johnson got the role of Nick after he agreed to lose 15 pounds at the network's request; Greenfield learned the same day that he was cast.
+She sent the New Girl pilot script to movie actor Jake Johnson, with whom she had enjoyed working on No Strings Attached and guided him through the audition process.
+Johnson auditioned with Max Greenfield, who impressed the producers in his first audition as Schmidt.
+The actors auditioning for Schmidt were more varied in appearance than those auditioning for Nick, and Johnson and Greenfield were initially worried that they looked too much alike. however, both men were cast the same day.